 Now the malt pipe with the seal pointing to the bottom can be inserted in the kettle.
 Make sure that the pipe is clean, centrally inserted and standing horizontally on the bottom.
-Now insert the first strainer base (with the long tubular sleeve downwards) in the malt pipe.
+Now insert the first strainer base (with the reinforcing cross facing downwards) in the malt pipe.

-After this, 100% of the malt quantity is poured into the malt pipe.
+Now the entire malt quantity is poured into the malt pipe.
 Stir in the malt well with a ladle.
-Take care that the malt has been properly poured inside the strainer and that none has found its way into the kettle, which could obstruct the pump.
-Now lay the filter cloth over this and on top of this again the second conical strainer insert (with the long tubular sleeve downwards).
-To guard against the sieve inserts being displaced upwards, the first wing nut is screwed onto the thread of the drawbar and thus the sieve inserts are pressed downwards.
-Then the hold-down crossbar is laid on top and tightening the second wing nut presses the malt pipe downwards to seal the malt pipe.
+Take care that the malt is poured in cleanly and is evenly distributed.
+Now lay the filter cloth over this and on top of this again the upper strainer insert (with the reinforcing cross downwards).
+To stop the sieve inserts floating upwards, the first wing nut is screwed on the thread of the drawbar and thus the sieve inserts are pressed downwards.
+Then the hold-down crossbar is laid on and tightening the second wing nut presses the malt pipe downwards to seal the malt pipe.

 After adding the malt, set the valve positions as per the figure on the left (fully opened).
-Important note: The pressure in the malt pipe/ pressure line may not rise significantly over 0.2 bar to avoid clumping of the malt with resultant limited agitation or even damage to the sieve inserts.
-For the ideal pressure set the rotation speed control to position 10-11 (dial position).
+Warning: The pressure in the malt pipe/ pressure line may not rise significantly over 0.15 bar to avoid clumping of the malt with resultant limited agitation or even damage to the sieve inserts.
+For the ideal pressure set the rotation speed control to position 9-11 (dial position).
 The setting should be guided by the pressure in the pump, since this also varies depending on the malt quantity, the way it has been milled, and the recipe.

 When you have added the malt, acknowledge with ENTER.
-For safety's sake, the question is repeated "Malt added?".
+For safety's sake, the question is repeated "Malt added?"
 By pressing START, you now start the actual brewing process with the Braumeister.
 The pump and heating switch on.
 The wort rises in the pipe and runs over.
 The cycle has started and during the next phases the important elements are extracted from the malt by the circulating wort.